'Bigil' may please Vijay fans, but fails as a sports drama, dedicated to women

 Bigil is a female oriented sports movie, dedicated to all women!

 Bigil is dedicated to all women, says its tagline.
-But the women in Bigil are for the hero to woo, tame, rescue, motivate, mansplain to and sympathise with.
-The outspoken one is to be tamed, the overweight one is to be motivated through body-shaming; there is a girl who needs to be rescued, another needs to be motivated, and the rest of the girls in the team, whose names are barely mentioned, are for the hero to be sympathised with because all of them come from impoverished backgrounds.
+But the women in Bigil are for the hero to woo, tame, rescue, motivate, mansplain and sympathise with.
+The outspoken one is to be tamed, the overweight one is to be motivated through body-shaming; there is a girl who needs to be rescued, another needs to be motivated, and the rest of the girls in the team, whose names are barely mentioned, are for the hero to be sympathised with because all of them are coming from impoverished backgrounds.

 Not that Vijay fans give two hoots about Bechdel test.
-Nontheless, Bigil, a female-oriented sports film dedicated to all women, won't pass the test because the film is not about women, but about its leading man.
-He beats the Tamil Nadu women football team alone, because why not.
-Much of the time in the training montage is dedicated to a dance, because how else can women train if there is no dance.
-The matches become ego clashes between two men, and an opportunity to settle some old scores between them.
+Nontheless, Bigil, a female-oriented sports film dedicated to all women won't past the test because the film is not about women, but about its leading man.
+He beats the Tamil Nadu women football team alone, because why not!
+Much of the time in the training montage is dedicated to a dance, because how else can women train if there is no dance!
+The matches become an ego clashes between two men, and an opportunity to settle some old scores between two men.

 Bigil is a female oriented sports movie, dedicated to all women!

 Vijay is sure to please the fans as the young footballer, the strict coach and a goon with the heart of gold.
-He excels in the action sequences, and stunt director Anal Arasu leaves a mark in the introductory action scene.
+He excels in the action sequences, and student director Anal Arasu leaves a mark in the introductory action scene.

 Nayantara, playing his love interest Angel, has plenty of screen time but fails to bring out her charisma in an underwritten role.
 Kathir, who plays the younger brother, is underused, while Jackie Shroff and Daniel Balaji are one-note villain characters.
 The characters of footballers are poorly sketched and stereotyped.